iAbhishek91/learn-java/src/javaBasics/rdbms/SQLITE3.md

 # query db
 select * from contacts;
+select * from albums order by artist desc;
+select * from songs order by album, track;
+select count(*),album from songs group by album;
+select * from songs join albums on songs.album = albums._id LIMIT  10;
+select s.title song,a.name artist from songs s join albums a on s.album = a._id;
+select s.title song,a.name artist from songs s inner join albums a on s.album = a._id;
+select a.name,al.name,s.track,s.title from songs s inner join albums al on s.album=al._id inner join artists a on al.artist=a._id where al.name like '%cycle%' order by a.name,al.name,s.track;

 # update a table
 update contacts set email="c@a.com" where name="steve";

+# create a view
+create view  artist_album_song_vw as select a.name,al.name,s.track,s.title from songs s inner join albums al on s.album=al._id inner join artists a on al.artist=a._id where al.name like '%cycle%' order by a.name,al.name,s.track;

+# delete a view
+drop view artist_album_song_vw;

 # backup the table
 .backup testbackup